-If your case is a road traffic matter then regardless of who may work on your matter they will be supervised by Bill Waddington who is Director and Head of the Defence Advocacy Team which includes the Road Traffic Team.
+If your case is a road traffic matter then regardless of who may work on your matter they will be supervised by Amelia Woollen who is the Head of the Defence Advocacy Team which includes the Road Traffic Team.
 Please be assured that whoever you may speak to in the team has the appropriate knowledge and skill to provide you with the advice you need in cases of this nature .

-Bill has over 30 years’ experience in dealing with matters of this nature and is also Head of the Defence Advocacy Department specialising in crime.
-Over the years, he has dealt with hundreds of such cases in many Courts around the country.
-In addition to his specialism in road traffic matters, Bill is frequently instructed in regulatory work which involves defending individuals, businesses and companies in investigations and prosecutions brought against them by a whole host of government agencies such as HMRC, HSE, DEFRA, the Environment Agency and Local Authorities.
+The department has over 30 years’ experience in dealing with matters of this nature and over the years, it has dealt with hundreds of such cases in many Courts around the country.
+In addition to this specialism in road traffic matters, we are frequently instructed in regulatory work which involves defending individuals, businesses and companies in investigations and prosecutions brought against them by a whole host of government agencies such as HMRC, HSE, DEFRA, the Environment Agency and Local Authorities.
 Our pricing structure for road traffic matters is as follows:- We offer a fixed fee of £595 plus V.A.T. (£714) for speeding offences which result in an attendance at Court to argue exceptional hardship for not being disqualified from driving.
 This arises where a driver has accumulated 12 penalty points over a 3 year period.
 There may also be a risk of a discretionary disqualification in the event of a high speed speeder, which has been referred to a Court hearing .
 You may be subject to the new Driver provisions and want to try and argue against revocation of your licence .
 This fixed price scheme is offered for offences in our local Court which is the Kingston upon Hull Magistrates’ Court.
 All road traffic offences committed within the East Riding area and some committed in North East Lincs are dealt with centrally at the Hull Magistrates’ Court.
 The fixed price scheme covers:-

 - The consideration of evidence.